MacIElson/Bouncing-Balls-openGL/README.md

 #### `Collider`
 This behavior detects when two circles are touching or overlapping and modifies their velocites to simulate two physical balls bouncing off of one another.

+#### `The Gameloop`
+We use an implementation of an on-demand gameloop.
+This loop tries to ensure components such as physics are run at a constant rate (default is 60 Hz) at the cost of other updates such as rendering.
+This makes it so that computers with different graphics and compute cabability will still simulate the game the same.